Leeds mum ,34, died of cervical cancer after missing just one smear test

 "She was an amazing singer.
 One and Only by Adele was our song.
 She used to sing it to me with such a passion.

-"She was loving and kind and anyone her last penny.
+"She was loving and kind and would give anyone her last penny.
 She was generous to a fault and loved to make people smile."

 "She was so popular and had hundred of friends.
 We miss her so much."